onnx/models/vision/classification/leafsnap30/README.md

 The steps needed to run the pretrained model with the onnxruntime are implemented within the explainability library [dianna](https://github.com/dianna-ai/dianna) in this [code](https://github.com/dianna-ai/dianna/blob/main/dianna/utils/onnx_runner.py).
 An example [tutorial notebook](https://github.com/dianna-ai/dianna/blob/main/tutorials/lime_images.ipynb) shows on how to use the model with dianna.

 ### Input
-The input to the model are 3-channel RGB images of shape ```3 x 128 x 128``` (colour channel first) as a numpy array of type ```float32```.
+The input to the model is a ``float32`` tensor of shape ``(-1, 3, 128, 128)``, where -1 is the batch axis.
+Each image is a ``128x128`` RGB image, with the colour channels as first axis.

 ### Preprocessing
-The input image is loaded to a nympy array.
-The pixel values are then converted to the 0-1 range.
+The input image is loaded to a numpy array.
+The pixel values are then scaled to the 0-1 range.

 Example: